-Criteria for Admission to the Fall 2013 ADN Clinical Class
+Criteria for Admission to the Fall 2014/Spring 2015 ADN Clinical Class and Summer 2015 LPN to ADN Transition Program

 NOTE: BI103/104/120 may each be repeated once, including withdrawals, audits, and transfer credits.
 Students attempting any of these courses more than two times will be automatically disqualified.